coffee2code/text-replace/readme.txt

 Would have the effect of changing "His majesty" to "Hellos majesty".

-* List the more specific matches early, to avoid stomping on another of your shortcuts.
-For example, if you have both `:p` and `:pout:` as shortcuts, put `:pout:` first, otherwise, the `:p` will match against all the `:pout:` in your text.

 * If you intend to use this plugin to handle smilies, you should probably disable WordPress's default smilie handler.

 * This plugin is set to filter the_content, the_excerpt, widget_text, and optionally, get_comment_text and get_comment_excerpt.
 The filter 'c2c_text_replace_filters' can be used to add or modify the list of filters affected.